Nodal-Robotics/nodal-workspace/docs/safety/safety-requirements/change-management.md

 ## Purpose

-This document defines how **changes to Safety Requirements (SR)** are managed, reviewed, approved, and traced within the Axion Robotics / NODAL safety framework.
+This document defines how **changes to Safety Requirements (SR)** are managed, reviewed, approved, and traced within the  NODAL safety framework.

 Safety Requirements are **controlled safety artifacts**.
 Any change to a SR may have system-wide safety implications and must therefore follow a **formal change management process**.